Five Large Dog Breeds For People That Like to Be Alone

 Like all the solitary breeds, this dog needs early socialization, good training, and an owner willing to spend most of his time with his dog.
 The Cane Corso will do best if it has a job to do and it is distracted.

 This dog breed hasn’t been outlawed yet but it really has not been around all that long.
 It was only introduced to the US in 1987.
-If you want one to protect you buy it now, as BSL will probably be coming soon.
+If you want one to protect you buy it now, as BSL will probably put this dog on its hit list.

-The Presa Canario is a little smaller than some of the other “solitude” breeds but it has been described as a Pit Bull on steroids; the dog is athletic and moves like a big cat.
-Males can be up to 160 pounds but most dogs aren’t that big since they cannot do their herding jobs when too large.
+The Presa Canario is a little smaller than some of the other “solitude” breeds but he has been described as a Pit Bull on steroids; the dog is athletic and moves like a big cat.
+Males can be up to 160 pounds but most dogs aren’t that big; they were bred to be shepherds and cannot do their herding jobs when too large.

 They require early socialization, good obedience training, and a household where they can be in charge of the other canine members.